 I swelled with fury.
-For eighth hours I’d been locked inside a dank room at the Royal Marble Hotel, left to watch low-budget Nigerian movies on a half working tube.
+For eight hours I’d been locked inside a dank room at the Royal Marble Hotel, left to watch low-budget Nigerian movies on a half working tube.
 I’d made many mistakes.
 The first of which involved boarding a plane from New York to Lagos with someone I thought I knew.
 The second was allowing our passports to be confiscated for “safekeeping.”

 I sat on the edge of the bed, got closer to the window.
 Searched for a signal for my cellular phone.
 The reception was lower than my spirit.
 I powered off the phone, tossed it across the king-sized bed.
 Stood and resumed what began to feel like a manic pace.
 The mud huts and vacant lots immediately came into view.
 The red sand stained the concrete (and everything else) which served as the foundation to a small corner store stand.
 Small goats and hens ran amuck.
 A weighed down clothesline barely missed the ground.

 Consumed with anxiety, I tried the door again.
 It finally opened.
 The strangers of men and scantily clad women speaking in other tongues stared me up and down.
 One zipped pass me, glad I’d opened the door since the lavatory was inside the bedroom suite.
 My love was nowhere to be found.
 Nor was our round-o-clock security detail.
 With him, I presumed.

 I interrupted the soccer game, questioned the guests about the whereabouts of my love.
 After all, I’d traveled across the continent to support him after a death in the family.
 No one replied to my foreign tongue.
 Instead, I was met with snickers and smirks which led me to believe I was slight, if not fully understood.
 At that moment, I knew I’d need to revert to a universal language.
 In the midst of our explicit dialogue, the uninvited guests began to exit into the hallway.
 All except one.
 Clearly, she was confused and mistaken about where she should be.